 Air-filled tires are often the best choice as they’re the most durable option.
 The air inside the tires helps to make the ride as smooth as possible by adding some suspension.

 A large chain guard is attached to protect your little one from potential ankle or lower leg injuries.
-It’s enclosed fully, so there’s no way to get small fingers inside either.
+It’s enclosed fully, so there’s no way to get small fingers inside.

 Assembling the bike couldn’t be easier.
-There are thorough instructions included, as well as the necessary tools.
-Many parents noted it took less than 30 minutes to get it ready — if there were any issues, customer service was responsive and helpful.
+We were pleased with the thorough instructions and that all the necessary tools were included.
+It took us less than 30 minutes to get it ready.
+And if there are any issues, customer service is responsive and helpful.